Sigil-Ebook/Sigil/docs/Building_Sigil_on_Windows.md

 SIGIL_PREFS_DIR - Changes where sigil looks for and updates its user preference data.
 Needs to specify a full path in a directory where the user has write privileges.

 SIGIL_USES_DARK_MODE=(0|1) - Sigil will use the Windows dark mode setting to determine if it should start in light or darkmode.
 Should you wish to override this behavior (or enable dark mode on systems that do not have a dark theme), use this variable appropriately.

+SKIP_SIGIL_UPDATE_CHECK - Defining this variable (to any value) will cause Sigil to skip its online check for a newer version.